Veluthil/My-DevOps-Journey/Project 6 - CICD Project with Jenkins and Docker [Docker PAAC]/README.md

 - Under the Clusters > vprofile > Tasks you should see similar view:
 ![](images/ecs-tasks.png)

-## Congratulations, this is an end for this project.
-Now do the clean up in order to avoid costs.
+## Congratulations, this is the end of this project.
+Now, do the clean up in order to avoid costs.

 ### 8. Clean up.

-- You can keep the Jenkins EC2 for later projects, but stop this instance.
-Nexus and SonarQube can be deleted.
+- You can keep the Jenkins EC2 for the later projects, however, you should stop this instance.
+Nexus and SonarQube can be terminated.
 - ECS Cluster -> go to the `Service` -> `Update Service`:
 ```
 Desired tasks: 0